Tag Archives: Law Practice Support

 Trends in Partner Compensation Systems in Law Firms

-An increasingly competitive legal environment is resulting in changes in the way that law firms pay their partners.
+An increasingly competitive legal environment is resulting in changes in how law firms pay their partners.

 In my experience there are three main types of partner compensation systems:

 2) “Eat what you kill” – Compensation is determined mainly by personal production.
 This system is used by small and midsize firms.
-Objective systems like this usually focus on just the numbers, which makes it clear to all partners what the expectations are, and is fairly simple to determine compensation as a result.
-The downside is that these objective systems also encourage partners to “game” the numbers to their own advantage.
+Objective systems like this usually focus on just the numbers, which makes it clear to all partners the expectations, and is fairly simple to determine compensation.
+The downside is these objective systems also encourage partners to “game” the numbers to their own advantage.
 This can lead to breakdowns in team-building, where partners act as “lone wolves” and talk about “my clients”, not firm clients.

 Compensation System Trends

-One of the major trends I see is towards more “pay for performance” in law firms, with a particular emphasis on rainmaking results.
-Rainmakers are paid big bucks to switch firms, especially commercial lawyers who are able to command and move a large client base.
+One of the major trends I see is towards more “pay for performance” in law firms, with an emphasis on rainmaking results.
+Rainmakers are paid big bucks to switch firms, especially commercial lawyers able to command and move a large client base.

 Compensation compression ratios (the $’s paid to the highest paid partners compared to the lowest paid partners) are increasing, as firms accommodate rainmakers at the top end of the pay scale.